 While nonprofit fundraising traditionally comes from such revenue streams as donations, grants, and proceeds from fundraising events, there is another easy option for many groups.
 Creating an online store for your nonprofit can serve as a great additional boost to reaching your fundraising goals.

 In addition to offering another stream of revenue, nonprofit merchandise sales also help build your nonprofit brand.
 When your supporters wear or carry merchandise that displays your logo, it helps spread awareness about your nonprofit mission.
 Brand awareness is one of the essential steps toward building your nonprofit brand.

-Here we outline the eight essential steps for building eCommerce stores for nonprofits:
+Here, we outline the eight essential steps for building a nonprofit eCommerce store:

 - Nonprofit Merchandise Sales Step 1: Decide on the Best Products for your Organization’s Store

 - Nonprofit Merchandise Sales Step 2: Evaluate Shipping Logistics